 - All clinics are offering contact-free payment

-- Visitors and guests are being limited to the patient’s parent or caregiver when needed
+- Visitors and guests are being limited to the patient’s parent or one other person as needed; masks are required of visitors

-- All BayCare team members have their temperatures checked when they report to work every day.
-Team members that are symptomatic are not allowed to come to work.
+- Team members who are symptomatic are not allowed to come to work

 All other limitations on visitation at BayCare hospitals remain in effect due to BayCare's continued commitment to prevent the spread of COVID-19 and ensure the safety of patients, visitors, team members and physicians:

 - Only visitors 18 years or older, who pass COVID-19 screening, are allowed entry.
 All visitors must wear a mask during their entire visit.
 If needed, an appropriate mask will be provided to visitors upon arrival.